CI SIGN CAMPAIGN

 Kimberly Ofori-Sanzo, SLPD, CCC-SLP, BCS-CL, is a speech-language pathologist who earned her Master’s from Gallaudet University.
 She is committed to educating parents and professionals on the neurological effects of a late or incomplete first language acquisition for Deaf and hard of hearing children.
 She is the founder of Language First and has many years of experience working at a school for the Deaf.

-Kinya Embry-Wright, ABD, CCC-SLP, began her career at a school for the Deaf and is now an SLP in the public schools.
+Kinya Embry-Wright, PhD, CCC-SLP, began her career at a school for the Deaf and is now an SLP in the public schools.
 She is also a PhD candidate at the University of Kentucky, where her research interests focus on language development in Deaf and hard of hearing children and the impact of American Sign Language as a first language.